Story: Large forest birds

 In 1905, 12 buff weka were introduced to the Chatham Islands.
 Their descendants now number around 60,000, and islanders are allowed to harvest them, with an estimated 5,000 birds taken each year.
 Weka may also be killed on the Tītī Islands around Stewart Island.

 Because they prey on endangered species, weka have been removed from important conservation islands.
 In the 1980s, thousands were moved from Codfish Island to neighbouring Stewart Island to protect endangered Cook’s petrels and South Georgian diving petrels, and to prepare Codfish Island for the release of kākāpō.

 Weka have been regularly removed from Maud Island in the Marlborough Sounds, a predator-free sanctuary.
 But the birds aren’t easily deterred.
 In 1978, three weka were given numbered bands before being released several kilometres away on the mainland.
 The trio were back on the island within days, after a long trudge and a 900-metre swim against a 4-knot current.

 Threats to weka

 Despite their feisty nature, weka are in decline through most of their natural range.
 Dogs, ferrets, stoats and cats kill them, and disease and drought are also a factor.
-The main remaining population, in the Raukūmara Range, was estimated at 2,000 birds in 2005.
+The main remaining North Island population, in the Raukūmara Range, was estimated at 2,000 birds in 2005.

 In the 1990s conservationists started a breeding programme for the North Island weka.
 They released birds on the Russell Peninsula in Northland, and on Pakatoa Island (Hauraki Gulf) and Whanganui Island (Coromandel) – islands without other endangered species that the weka could harm.
 The island populations have thrived.
-Islands on Otago lakes are also home to a number of buff weka, relocated from Chatham Island.
+Islands on Otago lakes are also home to buff weka, relocated from Chatham Island.